brentmclark/uncontrolled-react/lib/README.md

 Why?

-Because HTML has already done that for you, and using the native HTML form fields (and validation) is quite pleasant, not to mention effective.
+Because HTML has already done that for you and using the native HTML form fields (and validation) is incredibly simple.
 Check out the example below if you're skeptical.
 It's got state management and validaton baked in.

 ## Validation